 Stop 2 – Walk around Pushkar Lake

-There’s a small scam to be aware of around Pushkar Lake.
-Some locals may approach you pretending to be priests who offer to perform a prayer ritual by the lake.
-After the ritual, they will demand a large fee or donation of around ₹800 ($10), warning of bad luck if it’s not paid.
+Some locals may approach you pretending to be priests and offer to perform a prayer ritual by the lake.

 Stop 3 – Visit the Lord Brahma Temple